CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

     True or False

 An instance where this method is called:
+    cleanup_company_profile() (below)

 ##### cleanup_company_profile()
-This function is used specifically to clean the values of a 'company' dictionary.
+This function is used specifically to clean the values of a 'company' dictionary, focusing specifically on a particular company's 'company profile'.

 Takes (input):
     company_details (a dictionary containing fields for a specific company entry)